nedostatoksna/uno_todo_project/README.md

 The app allows users to add, edit, and delete tasks, as well as mark them as completed or important.
 You can view a live demo of the project here: [https://nedostatoksna.github.io/uno_todo_project/].

+## Learning objectives

+Use React Native documentation.
+Use React components.
+Connect React and Redux.
+Use custom styles in a React Native app.
+Use styled-components
+Use of Hooks
+Apply React best practices and language style guides in code.

+## Technologies Used

+- **React Native**: A JavaScript framework for building native mobile applications.
+- **Redux**: A predictable state container for managing the application's state.
+- **Hooks**: Utilized for functional components to manage state and side effects.
+- **styled-components**: A popular CSS-in-JS library for styling React components.

 ## Features

 **Task Management:**